yarisvt/tyk-docs/tyk-docs/content/customise-tyk/plugins/golang-plugins/golang-plugins.md

 "GoPluginMiddleware:/tmp/AddFooBarHeader.so:AddFooBarHeader.exec_time"
 ```

-### Internal state of Tyk Golang plugin
+### Internal state of a Tyk Golang plugin

 A Golang plugin can be treated as normal Golang package but:

-* This package name is always `"main"` and this package cannot be imported.
+* The package name is always `"main"` and this package cannot be imported.
 * This package loads at run-time by Tyk and loads after all other Golang packages.
 * This package has to have an empty `func main() {}`.

 A Golang plugin as a package can have `func init()` and it gets called only once (when Tyk loads this plugin for the first time for an API).

-It is possible to create structures or open connections to 3d party services/storage and then share them within every call to thenexported function in your Golang plugin.
+It is possible to create structures or open connections to 3d party services/storage and then share them within every call and the export the function in your Golang plugin.

 For example, here is an example of a Tyk Golang plugin with a simple hit-counter: